 Interested in volunteering or looking for volunteer opportunities?
 GCA coordinates many programs in which Columbia employees, students and student organizations can become involved.
 These initiatives are coordinated by Junior Benjamin, Assistant Director, Finance and Special Projects.

 Campus-wide Blood Drives

 The University-wide blood drives are coordinated through the Office of Government and Community Affairs.
-We partner with the New York Blood Center in hosting life-saving blood drives across our various campuses during spring, fall, black history month, summer and new student orientation.
+We partner with the New York Blood Center in hosting life-saving blood drives across our various campuses during spring, fall, Black History Month, summer and new student orientation.
 Anyone can volunteer to host, promote, or serve on days of each drive.

 Read Ahead Lunchtime Reading Program